-Time to hire (in days) = Day when candidate accepted the offer – Day when candidate applied for a job
+Formula: Time to hire (in days) = Day when candidate accepted the job offer – Day when candidate applied for a job

-This is useful for identifying bottlenecks in the hiring process.
+Why you should track it: This is useful for identifying bottlenecks in the recruiting funnel.
 If your total time to hire is excessive, you can analyze the different steps to see where the problem is.

-Time in each hiring stage (days) = total number of days spent in stage by all candidates / total number of candidates
+Formula: Time in each hiring stage (days) = total number of days spent in the stage by all candidates / total number of candidates

-This is how quickly the hiring manager contacts candidates after the interview.
+Definition: How quickly the hiring managers contact candidates after the interview.
 Ideally, this should occur within 2-3 days of the interview.
-Any longer risks losing the successful candidate or creating a bad impression.
+Any longer risks losing the successful candidate or creating a bad impression of your company culture.

-The last thing you want is candidates chasing you up because they don’t want to be kept in limbo.
-This could impact on the candidate experience scores.
+Why you should track it: The last thing you want is candidates chasing you up because they don’t want to be kept in limbo.
+This could impact the candidates’ experience scores.
 Tracking the feedback time and having a deadline will stop things getting out of hand.

 CANDIDATE EXPERIENCE METRICS